Aliases for SLC2A1 Gene

 GeneCards Summary for SLC2A1 Gene

 SLC2A1 (Solute Carrier Family 2 Member 1) is a Protein Coding gene.
-Diseases associated with SLC2A1 include Glut1 Deficiency Syndrome 2 and Dystonia 9.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Validated targets of C-MYC transcriptional activation.
-GO annotations related to this gene include identical protein binding and transmembrane transporter activity.
+Diseases associated with SLC2A1 include Glut1 Deficiency Syndrome 1 and Glut1 Deficiency Syndrome 2.
+Among its related pathways are Cori Cycle and Central carbon metabolism in cancer.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and transmembrane transporter activity.
 An important paralog of this gene is SLC2A4.

 UniProtKB/Swiss-Prot for SLC2A1 Gene

 Facilitative glucose transporter.
 This isoform may be responsible for constitutive or basal glucose uptake.
 Has a very broad substrate specificity; can transport a wide range of aldoses including both pentoses and hexoses.